C Line (Los Angeles Metro): Route description

 The C Line begins at-grade at the LAX/Metro Transit Center, shared with the K Line, where passengers can transfer to any one of several bus lines from different operators, including LAX Shuttle Route M, which provides free service to the Los Angeles International Airport (LAX) terminals.
-The LAX Automated People Mover, which will give a connection to the airport's terminals, is scheduled to begin service at the LAX/Metro Transit Center in 2026, replacing the temporary shuttle.
+SkyLink, which will give a connection to the airport's terminals, is scheduled to begin service at the LAX/Metro Transit Center in 2026, replacing the temporary shuttle.
 The line heads south, quickly reaching Aviation/Century station, elevated above Century Boulevard.
 The line then descends into a mixture of tunnels and open trenches as it passes close to the LAX runways.
 The line then reemerges on embankments and bridges before splitting from the K Line at an elevated wye west of Aviation/Imperial station.
 From here, the C Line heads east in the median of Interstate 105, with a connection to the J Line bus rapid transit line at Harbor Freeway station.
 It then continues to a major transfer connection at Willowbrook/Rosa Parks station (transfer point to the light rail A Line).
 Finally, the line terminates in Norwalk, at Norwalk station, just east of Interstate 605.
 A non-revenue connector at Willowbrook/Rosa Parks station allows trains to transfer to A Line tracks for maintenance and other non-revenue operations.

 Passengers can reach Downtown Los Angeles by connecting with the bus rapid transit J Line at Harbor Freeway station, the light rail A Line at Willowbrook/Rosa Parks station, or Metro Bus Express route at Norwalk station.
 Metrolink service to Downtown Los Angeles via Union Station, Perris, and Oceanside, as well as other cities in Orange County and Riverside County, can be accessed from the C by transferring to Norwalk Transit route 4 and disembarking at Norwalk/Santa Fe Springs station.

 The C Line, while officially a "light rail" line, has also been described as a "light metro" by transit experts due to its complete grade separation.